wentelteefje/gear-task/gear.md

     deactivate BlockBuilder
 ```
 The important steps where the `Proposer` interacts with the `BlockBuilder` are:

 1. **Initialize BlockBuilder**: The `Proposer` initializes a `BlockBuilder` with references to the runtime API and necessary state information.
 2. **Applying Inherents**: Inherent extrinsics are created using the `create_inherents` method and added to the new block using `push`.
 3. **Applying Extrinsics**: The `Proposer` then iteratively adds extrinsics from the transaction pool to the block.
 The `BlockBuilder` interacts with the runtime API to apply each extrinsic to the blockchain state by calling methods like `apply_extrinsic`.
-This ensures each extrinsic can be validly executed, before including it in the new block.
+This ensures each extrinsic can be validly executed before including it in the new block.
 During this process, the `Proposer` uses the `BlockBuilder`'s `estimate_blocksize` method to monitor the current size of the block.
 The `Proposer` stops adding extrinsics if the block size approaches the block size limit or if the consensus deadline is near.
 4. **Finalize Block**: The block is finalized using the `build` method, which completes the block construction and produces the final block structure ready for inclusion in the blockchain.
 ### 2.2 Time and Size Constraints
 When the `Proposer` authors a block using the `BlockBuilder` in Substrate, two key constraints need to be managed: the consensus deadline and the block size limit.